Yo-Yo Intermittent Endurance Test

 How to conduct the test

-• When signalled by the CD the athlete runs from cone C to cone B
+• When signalled by the CD, the athlete runs from cone C to cone B

-• The athlete then has a 5 second active recovery by jogging to cone A and back to cone B
+• The athlete then has a 5-second active recovery by jogging to cone A and back to cone B

 • The athlete continues running between the cones as signalled by the CD

-• Record the total distance completed
+• The assistant records the total distance completed

 Analysis

-Analysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement.
+Analysis of the result is by comparing it with previous tests' results.
+It is expected that the analysis would indicate an improvement with appropriate training between each test.

 Target Group